1What is a primary characteristic that distinguishes a Cloud Database from a traditional on-premise database?

 50In the context of Informatica and MDM, what is the role of 'Metadata'?

-B.It is the user interface.
+B.It is the financial report.

-D.It is the financial report.
+D.It is the transactional data.

 Correct Answer: It is the data about the data (definitions, lineage, rules).